Get a taste of Historic Overtown, Little Havana, Little Haiti, Coconut Grove Village West and more with these premiere heritage tours.

 Calle Ocho is the center of Little Havana; try a cafecito, visit the cigar shops and feel the energy.

-Calle Ocho has the best Cuban food, the strongest cafecito and some of the best Cuban cigar shops in all of Miami.
+Calle Ocho has some of the best shops in Miami